 - Fruits: It’s also possible to get lysine from fruit.
 They don’t have as much lysine as high-protein foods like meat, but plenty have more lysine than arginine.
 Plenty of autumn fruits contain high amounts of lysine.
 Try including apples, figs and pears in your diet.
 Summer treats like mangos and apricots are also beneficial.

-- Vegetables: Research has shown that cauliflower, brussel sprouts and broccoli are three of the best foods to eat to prevent a herpes outbreak.
-Most vegetables are high in lysine and low in arginine.
-Beans, beets and potatoes are other vegetables rich in lysine that you can include in your diet.
+- Vegetables: Most vegetables are high in lysine and low in arginine.
+Beans, beets and potatoes are vegetables rich in lysine that you can include in your diet.

 Lysine Supplements for Herpes